That's Not My Name: Covers and usage in media

 The song was also used in commercials and advertisements for Despicable Me 2, Joe Fresh, The Lego Movie, Coca-Cola, and Amazon Alexa.
 It has also been used in the films La Famille Bélier, Gnome Alone, Peter Rabbit 2: The Runaway, and Nimona.
 The Israeli TV series Ha-Yehudim Ba'im used the song as a basis for a satire regarding the Jewish law forbidding the pronunciation of the tetragrammaton, where God complains about calling him with various names that are not truly His.

 On 15 January 2022, the song first went viral on TikTok when it appeared on videos among famous pet accounts.
 Four days later, on the 19th, famous actors such as Alicia Silverstone and Drew Barrymore began to post videos using the song set to photos of their previous notable roles.

 The 2023 film Meg 2: The Trench features a version of the song with lyrics sung in Thai language by the actress and singer Pimprapa Tangprabhaporn.

 The 17 June 2024 episode of The Late Show with Stephen Colbert opened with a spoof called "That's Not His Name," set to a supercut of Donald Trump mispronouncing names and words.

+On 25 November 2025, K-pop group Illit released a version called "Not Me", with a music video.